wavemaker/docs/website/blog/2023-09-15-consuming-wmsecured-apis.md

 ## What is Authorization Server

-An authorization server issues tokens to clients that can be used to access protected resources on the resource server.
+An authorization server issues tokens to clients that can be used to access protected resources on the resource server which is known as bearer token.
 These tokens are usually in the form of OAuth2 ID and access tokens and are issued after the client has been authenticated and authorized by the authorization server.
 The authorization server is responsible for ensuring that only authorized clients can access protected resources on the resource server.

 ## What is Resource Server